JesusJoey/leetcode/README.md

-# Java Solutions for some typical leetcode problems
+# Java Solutions for leetcode problems